innot/argparseDecorator/docs/source/usage.rst

 Executing a Command Line
 ------------------------

-Once the :class:`~argparsedecorator.argparse_decorator.ArgParseDecorator` has been set up with all decorated functions or methods it can be used to execute arbitrary command lines.
+Once the :class:`~.argparse_decorator.ArgParseDecorator` has been set up with all decorated functions or methods it can be used to execute arbitrary command lines.

-This is done by calling the :meth:`~argparsedecorator.argparse_decorator.ArgParseDecorator.execute` method with a command line string.
+This is done by calling the :meth:`~.argparse_decorator.ArgParseDecorator.execute` method with a command line string.
 The command line can come directly from the prompt like in the example below, or it could come for example from a ssh connection.